If you volunteer at STSFT, there are lots of different roles you can do.

 It is important to work out what would make meal times easier for patients.
 Things like opening packets or cutting food up.

-You can find out more by downloading the job description by clicking here.
+You can find out more by downloading the job description by clicking this link: Dining champion role description..

 You will be a friendly, helpful point of contact on the phone.
 This will involve talking to carers who have questions about discharge.